This blog post is all about the things you need to buy BEFORE backpacking Asia.

 1. VPN (Virtual Private Network)

-A VPN might not be the first thing you think of, but it’s essential, especially if you’re working remotely, accessing your online banking, or trying to watch shows from back home on Netflix.
+A VPN might not be the first thing you think to buy before backpacking Asia, but it’s essential, especially if you’re working remotely, accessing your online banking, or trying to watch shows from back home on Netflix.

-We use NordVPN, and it’s been a lifesaver for keeping our internet connection secure, especially when using public Wi-Fi in airports, cafés, or hostels.
+We use NordVPN a lot, and it’s been a lifesaver for keeping our internet connection secure, especially when using public Wi-Fi in airports, cafés, or hostels.

 2. Padlocks for Your Bags